SeoMix/seokey-free/readme.txt

 SEOKEY's goal is simple: **to make SEO easier for everyone**.

+SEOKEY tells you what you need to do next to boost your SEO!
+Discover our genuine SEO audit tool, our customized advice for each content, our automatic SEO optimizations and our easy-to-use settings.

 Since 2008, we have been improving our SEO expertise for all types of websites: B2C or B2B, for small websites or large international corporations.
 When it comes to WordPress, we made a straightforward observation: **current SEO plugins are too complex, they don't guide users in their next actions, and the have a number of technical SEO weaknesses**.

 SEOKEY Free contains everything you need to manage your SEO: meta tags, redirects, alt editor, and much more.
 With the <a href="https://www.seo-key.com">SEOKEY PRO plugin</a>, go even further with an enhanced audit, Google bot monitoring, and Search Console connection.